To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If you don’t have a will, you’re not alone.
 According to the latest Gallop poll, less than half of adults (only 46%) have a will.
 Younger age groups are even less likely to have one, with only one in five for adults under age 30.

 Most financial and legal experts stress the importance of creating a will, but many people still perceive it as an expensive and cumbersome undertaking.
 We hope this article and our recommendations dispel some of that doubt.
-Creating a will on your own can be an easy and inexpensive process, and we hope our online will maker reviews have helped you.
-And, ultimately, your family will thank you for it.
+Creating a will on your own can be an easy and inexpensive process, and we hope our online will-maker reviews have helped you.
+Ultimately, your family will thank you for it.

 There is a pyramid of financial planning steps involved in creating a will, including retirement plans, life insurance, short and long-term saving, identity theft insurance, and more.
 We also encourage you to read our ID protection reviews to stay safe when giving access to important personal information online.Tagged With: Comparison